How To Hide Apple Music in iTunes & iOS, If You Don’t Use It

 - Exit out of Settings and return to Music app to see the change

 With Apple Music disabled in iOS, the “New”, “For You”, “Connect”, and “My Music” tabs will be gone in favor of the prior tabs in Music app, including the simple Playlist tab.

-Hiding Apple Music in iTunes on Desktop
+How to Hide Apple Music in iTunes on Mac or PC Desktop

 - Open iTunes if you haven’t done so already, and go to the ‘iTunes’ menu to choose “Preferences”

 - Under the “General” tab, look directly under the library name and uncheck the box for “Show Apple Music”

 - Exit out of Preferences in iTunes to see the change take effect immediately throughout iTunes

 Disabling Apple Music in iTunes basically makes iTunes behave much like it did before the release of the subscription service.

 Remember you can always reverse these settings to re-enable Apple Music on iPhone, iPad, Mac, or Windows PC with iTunes.
 So if you decide to change your mind, no sweat simply return to the settings and toggle Apple Music to be back on again to unhide it within the Music app and iTunes apps.

 Do note that if you hide Apple Music in iTunes or iOS you can continue to listen to the Beats1 Radio channel by using the iTunes Radio feature to do so.